udda/multiload-ng/README.md

 * Port the plugin to other panels
 * Submit your personal color scheme
 * Implement something present in the [Wishlist](../../wiki/Wishlist)
-* Fix something present in [Known issues and TODO](../../wiki/Known-issues-and-TODO)
 * ...

 Look at the [Wiki](../../wiki), contains all the informations you will need.